COPA-DATA/grafana-iiot-services-api-datasource/README.md

 # Troubleshooting

 ## Why are there no Datasources listed in the dropdown?
-Make sure that the user, which is trying to request data from the Service Grid API, has sufficient permissions and is assigned to the desired datasources in the Configuration Backend.
+Make sure that the user, which is trying to request data from the Service Grid API, has sufficient permissions and is assigned to the desired datasources in the Identity Management.
 Try to perform requests using the Service Grid API's Swagger UI client, to eliminate any configuration mistakes for the Service Grid Datasource plugin.

 ## Why am I not able to connect to grafana even if it is started?
 Make sure that the used port (default: *3000*) is available and not used by any other services.

 ## The Datasource does show errors when requesting data and the last log in was approx. 1 hour ago.
-Check in the Configuration Backend if the Grafana client definition includes the scope `offline_access` and it is allowed to use refresh tokens.
+Check in the Identity Management if the Grafana client definition includes the scope `offline_access` and it is allowed to use refresh tokens.
 Also Grafana's configuration file must include the scope `offline_access`.

 ## Timestamps of Alarms and Events are displayed as numbers (e.g. *'1.57 Tri'*)
 Timestamps of alarm and event entries are encoded as UNIX timestamps.
 Using the table panel requires to specify column styles, which format those timestamps in the desired date format.
 The format `/.\*Time\*/` allows all relevant columns to be formated as date time.

 ![](./doc/timestamp-format.png)

-## Logging in to Grafana using OAuth does not work for users of the zenon RT
-When using the zenon RT authentication as Identity Provider for the Identity Serivce, make sure to enable the message control option for the desired user and provide a email address.
-This is necessary in order that zenon users can be used to login to Grafana using the Identity Service.